 The Mineral Resource size is sensitive to an assumed cut-off grade and to metallurgical operating costs.
 The mineable pit includes the known Measured and Indicated (M&I) Mineral Resource as disclosed in the Technical Report and is inclusive of the adjacent Whitetail Resource Area that extends towards the northwest.
-The current mine plan for the Bull Hill Mine will allow mining for approximately 38 years and beneficiation and processing for approximately 45 years.

-A PUG plant, located within the Project area, is designed to maximize concentration of the rare earth minerals and produce a mineral concentrate using a crushing, screening, and gravity separation process depending on the material type.
+A PUG plant, located within the Bear Lodge REE Project area, is designed to maximize concentration of the rare earth minerals and produce a mineral concentrate using a crushing, screening, and gravity separation process depending on the material type.
 The PUG process is designed to concentrate the rare earth-bearing fines and reduce the physical mass.
 There are areas of the mineable pit that contain variable amounts of weathered oxide material or oxide-carbonate (OxCa) mineralized material, and that contain variable grades of stockwork mineralization adjacent to the higher-grade material.
 Each of these material types will have a different upgrade percentage and mass reduction in the PUG circuit.
-The mining plan anticipates exploitation of a distinct high-grade zone early in the Project that will allow for preferential mining in the initial years of the mine.
+The mining plan anticipates exploitation of a distinct high-grade zone early in the Bear Lodge REE Project that will allow for preferential mining in the initial years of the mine.
 Low and mid-grade material will also be mined and stockpiled for future PUG processing.

-Stockpiled materials are planned to be PUG-processed up through Year 45, when they are estimated to be depleted.
 Reclamation of mining-related facilities will occur during mine operations, where applicable, and upon completion of mining and stockpiling of materials.
 Other facilities, including the PUG plant, will be reclaimed as soon as the stockpiled materials are depleted.